 - Learn the Field - Of course, you won't be successful as a freight agent if you don't know a thing or two about the industry.
-There are many highly rated freight broker training programs out there and, though they are not required, they can help you prepare yourself so that you're brokering the best possible deals for your clients.
-Other freight brokers opt to learn the ropes themselves through free online materials and training books or through apprenticeships.
+There are many highly rated freight broker schools and training programs open to the public and, though they are not required, they can help you prepare yourself so that you're brokering the best possible deals for your clients.
+Other freight brokers opt to learn the ropes themselves through free freight broker training courses and training books or through apprenticeships.
 You might also choose to learn by working as a freight broker agent in another freight brokerage.

-- Create Your Business - As mentioned, freight brokers are also usually business owners.
+- Create Your Business and Business Plan - As mentioned, freight brokers are also usually business owners.
 Thus, like any new business, you’ll need a business plan.
 Choose a company name for your business, register it with your area's local business department (either as a corporation, a sole proprietor, a limited liability company or a partnership) and obtain a tax ID number.
-Once your business is legitimate, talk to others in the field and develop a business plan.
+Once your business is legitimate, talk to others in the field and develop a business plan and marketing strategy.

-- Obtain Bond and Insurance - This is one of the most important parts about becoming a freight broker.
+- Obtain a BMC-84 Bond and Insurance - This is one of the most important parts about becoming a freight broker.
 You cannot get your license unless you obtain a freight broker bond or what's known as a BMC-84.
 The Federal Motor Carrier Safety Administration (FMCSA) maintains a bond requirement that requires freight brokers to have a BMC-84 surety bond with a bond amount of $75,000.
 Next, be sure that you are covered by contingent cargo insurance and general liability insurance.
 (Don’t confuse these with bonds for ocean freight forwarders, which are classified under OTI bonds.)

-- Obtain Your License - To start your freight brokerage, you'll need to apply for a USDOT number and broker authority.
-Apply for the Motor Carrier Operating Authority (called the OP-1 form if you’ve registered with the FMCSA before or the Unified Registration System if you haven’t.
-After a $300 processing fee and a waiting period of around 4 to 6 weeks, you will receive what's known as a motor carrier (or MC) license.
+- Obtain Your Freight Broker License - To start your freight brokerage, you'll need to apply for a USDOT number and broker authority.
+Apply for the Motor Carrier Operating Authority, using the OP-1 form if you’ve registered with the FMCSA before or the Unified Registration System if you haven’t.
+After a $300 processing fee and a waiting period of around 4 to 6 weeks, you will receive what's known as an MC authority from the FMCSA.

-- Start Earning Money - Once your business is ready to go, you can start working!
-Select your agents for service of process using the FMCSA form BOC-3 and begin marketing your business.
+- Start Earning Money - Once your business is ready to go, you can market your business and start working!
 Spend the early days getting the word out so that carriers and shippers know you're in business.
 Make sure you have access to logistics tools like load boards that you’ll need to run your freight brokerage business, as well as office supplies like a phone and fax machine.
 At this point, you're ready to start brokering great deals and racking up the commission.

 Let Surety Bonds Direct Help

-Surety Bonds Direct is here to help you easily navigate the surety bond process so your freight brokerage career is totally legal and legitimate.
+Surety Bonds Direct is here to help you easily navigate the BMC-84 surety bond process so your freight brokerage career is totally legal and legitimate.
 We welcome new freight broker partnerships and our knowledgeable bond specialists are more than happy to help assist you with obtaining your BMC-84 bond.
 Request a free, no-obligation quote online or call 1-800-608-9950 to speak with a BMC-84 surety bond expert.